Wantagh, New York: Elementary schools

-Wantagh is primarily located within the boundaries of (and is thus served by) the Wantagh Union Free School District.
+Wantagh is primarily located in the Wantagh Union Free School District.
 However, small areas towards the eastern edges of the hamlet are served by the Seaford Union Free School District.
-And students living in portions of Wantagh north of Jersusalem Avenue are served by the Levittown Union Free School District.
-As such, students who reside in Wantagh and attend public schools will go to school in one of these districts depending on where in the hamlet they live.
+And students living in portions of Wantagh north of Jerusalem Avenue are served by the Levittown Union Free School District.
+Students who reside in Wantagh attend public schools in one of these districts depending on the hamlet in which they reside.

-Private

-Wantagh is also home to the Maplewood School, a private school that offers nursery, pre-school, kindergarten, and summer camp programs.

-Library
+Libraries

-Wantagh is located within the boundaries of (and is thus served by) the Wantagh Library District and the Seaford Library District.
+Wantagh is served by the Wantagh Library District and the Seaford Library District.
 The boundaries of these districts within the hamlet roughly correspond with those of the school districts.

 Transportation

 Rail

 Commuter rail service in Wantagh is provided by the Long Island Rail Road, specifically at the Wantagh station on the Long Island Rail Road's Babylon Branch.
 Most parking at the station is limited to Town of Hempstead residents and requires a permit.
 Express trains to Penn Station average roughly a 45-minute one-way trip.